expectedbehavior/active_mailer/README.md

 ## Advanced Usage

-If your email is always going to have the same subject, sender, bcc, etc, then you can always set those things in the mail object.
+If your email is always going to have the same subject, sender, bcc, etc, then you can set those in the ActiveMailer object.
 Remember that it's really just an ActiveRecord object, so you can do anything in this class you can do in ActiveRecord.

 Here's an example of using ActiveRecord associations to make sure there's a user for the email.
 It also includes setting the subject and sender by default.

 ```ruby
 class BeerEmail < ActiveMailer::Base